-- If I want to lose weight, my habit of eating candy after every meal is not helpful.
+- If you want to lose weight, a habit of eating candy after every meal is not helpful.

-- If I want to lose weight, my habit of taking a walk every day is helpful.
+- If you want to lose weight, creating a habit of walking every day is helpful.

-- If I want to save money, my habit of constantly buying things on Amazon and Etsy is not helpful.
+- If you want to save money, a habit of constantly buying things on Amazon and Etsy is not helpful.

-- On the other hand, my habit of thinking through my purchase before I make it is helpful.
+- On the other hand, a habit of thinking through your purchases before you make them is helpful.

 You get the gist.